 What is Ativan?

 Ativan, of the drug class benzodiazepine, is a strong sedative that is often prescribed for anxiety disorders, some seizure disorders, and it is occasionally used to help calm aggressive or violent tendencies in some individuals.
 It is relatively fast acting, and is highly addictive.
 Because of this, it is intended to be used short-term and is not recommended for extended usage due to its habit forming nature.
+It blocks the neurotransmitters of the brain from hyperactive mental activities.
+For example, patients can take the drug orally or injected via IV drip.
+As a result, the patient will feel the effect of Ativan within two hours after intake.
+Additionally, it will take an average of 10 to 20 hours before the drug leaves the system.
 It should only be used under the direct supervision of a health care professional.

 How is Ativan used?

 Ativan (lorazepam) is often prescribed for anxiety disorders, seizures, and other medical conditions.
 It is also prescribed to people with severe insomnia.
 Ativan is not intended for long-term use because of its potential for addiction.